emprax/St8-ment/README.md

 ### State

-The state-pattern based solution in this library uses a so-called state-reducer to create new states regarding a state-id and the subject/context.
+The state-pattern based solution in this library uses a so-called state-reducer to create new states regarding a state-id and the subject.
 The state-objects refer to the reducer to get their corresponding action-providers which provides the action-handlers for a particular action that are registered on the respected state.
 These resulting action-handler objects are stored in key-value stores within the state-specific action-providers where the actions function as keys.
 When a state does contain an action-handler for a specific action, then that actions can be applied a possible transition into a new state could occur (that dependents on what the developer of that particular action-handler has in mind).

 The actions (and corresponding actions-handlers) can be registered to a particular state by the means of the aforementioned dependency injection extensions.